 Equality, fairness, and justice are all concepts that the United States promotes as some of its highest values.
 In reality, good credit is something that many privileged Americans start out with, while others do not.
 How do tradelines fit into equal credit opportunity?

 Credit scores impact our lives in more ways than you might think, yet, unfortunately, they are intentionally opaque and difficult to understand.
 In this article, we’ll clear up what credit scores are, why they matter, how to build credit, and how to improve your credit score.

 How many tradelines should you buy?
 There are cases when it’s best to get a single tradeline and other cases when multiple tradelines might be more appropriate.
 To help you decide, we’ll discuss examples for each scenario.

-One question we often hear is “Do tradelines still work in 2019?”
-Fortunately, we can say with certainty that tradelines do still hold significant weight, and we are confident they will continue to remain effective for years to come.
+One question we often hear is “Do tradelines still work in 2021?”
+Fortunately, we can say with certainty that tradelines do still work in 2021, and we are confident they will continue to be effective for years to come.

 Most lenders use your FICO credit score when they are deciding whether or not to extend credit to you.
 And yet, historically, it has been costly for consumers to access their own FICO scores.
 If you need to check your FICO score, where can you do so without paying a fee to access it?
 This article lists some of the best places to get your FICO score for free.

 With so many Americans unemployed and struggling financially, it’s more important than ever to go into the holiday season with a smart strategy to keep your finances intact.
 Here are some tips on how to make it through the holiday season without going overboard on spending, hurting your credit, and derailing your financial goals.